tari-labs/tari-university/src/cryptography/Rank-1-Constraint-Systems/R1CS-Constraint-Systems.md

   Here's the Verifier's *challenge* to the Prover:
   Prove that you know the solution to  $$ x^3 + x + 5 = 35 $$

   It is easy to find the solution, which is$\ \ $ $ x = 3 $.
-Here's how a zk-SNARK approach to verifying the solution, by using going through the 5-step process above.
+Here's how a zk-SNARK approach uses an R1CS to verify the solution (focusing on the R1CS part of the 5-step process above).

   **Computational Problem**: A program that takes  $x$  as an input and checks whether it satisfies the given equation.
 It can be written as;